Shania Twain's Birthday Message for Brad Pitt Is Sure to Impress - E! Online

 Of course, her fans appreciated the pun.
 "That should impress him, much," one follower wrote.
 Added another, "Amazing.
 That's the tweet of 2020."

 So, what led Twain to include Pitt in the song in the first place?
-Apparently, she came up with the lyric after seeing his nude photos in Playgirl.
+According to a 2017 interview with Billboard, she came up with the lyric after seeing his nude photos in Playgirl.
 Pitt later sued the magazine for the paparazzi photos, with a judge recalling the issue and ordering a ban on the selling and distribution of it.

-"I was writing this album and there was a scandal of [Pitt] and Gwyneth [Paltrow] where there was naked photos of him [in Playgir]," Twain told Billboard in 2017.
+"I was writing this album and there was a scandal of [Pitt] and Gwyneth [Paltrow] where there was naked photos of him [in Playgir]," Twain told the outlet.
 "I just thought, 'I don't know what all the fuss is about.'
 I'm like, 'Well that don't impress me much, I mean what is all the fuss?
 We see people naked every day.'"

 The Grammy-winning artist then made it clear she "wasn't picking on" Pitt.
 "But that was just the association in that moment and things we make fusses about and whatever," she added.
 "Of course, it could have been any gorgeous guy."